OWASP/www-project-developer-guide/draft/06-design/01-threat-modeling/02-pytm.md

 ### 4.1.2 Pythonic Threat Modeling

-To Do: supply a couple of sentences on Pythonic Threat Modeling (pytm), such as its status as an OWASP project and where to find it.
+To Do: supply a couple of sentences on Pythonic Threat Modeling (pytm), including its status as an OWASP project and where to find it.

 #### What is pytm?